mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-adobe-analytics.md

 ## Differences in the data models

-Mixpanel’s data model is based on events and properties, rather than Adobe which is schema based with many different configurable data types.
+Mixpanel’s data model is based on events and properties, rather than Adobe which is schema-based with many different configurable data types.
 While this might be a shift if you come from the schema model where you define your data to be captured upfront before sending any data, we’ve found [schema-on-read](/docs/other-bits/under-the-hood#schema-on-read) to be both more flexible and easier to set up and use.

-- [Events](notion://www.notion.so/docs/getting-started/what-is-mixpanel#events) capture granular user actions, like a Pageview, Signup, or Purchase.
+- [Events](/docs/getting-started/what-is-mixpanel#events) capture granular user actions, like a Pageview, Signup, or Purchase.
-- [Properties](notion://www.notion.so/docs/getting-started/what-is-mixpanel#properties) capture attributes of those events, like which page was viewed, the UTM Campaign that led to a Signup, or the Item that was purchased.
+- [Properties](/docs/getting-started/what-is-mixpanel#properties) capture attributes of those events, like which page was viewed, the UTM Campaign that led to a Signup, or the Item that was purchased.

 Events and properties with schema-on-read let you get more granular than an enforced schema so you can spend your time analyzing data versus formatting it.
 Mixpanel automatically constructs a schema from the events and properties you send, so you can answer the same questions as before faster and with less development headaches.

 ## Track forward looking real-time data

-Choose your current implementation method for Adobe Analytics and you can follow the below steps for starting to send live data to Mixpanel.
+Choose your current implementation method for Adobe Analytics and follow the below steps for starting to send live data to Mixpanel.

 ### Client-side SDKs & Server-side SDKs